-Jason litigates complex commercial disputes, class actions, and appeals in federal and state courts across the country, as well as before arbitration panels.
-He has experience defending against a wide variety of claims, including alleged False Claims Act violations, Anti-Kickback Act violations, securities fraud, ERISA violations, breach of contract, and various business torts.
-Jason also represents clients in government investigations, and has assisted corporate and individual clients in connection with investigations related to the Anti-Kickback Statute, the Foreign Corrupt Practices Act, and U.S. sanctions violations.
-Over the years, Jason has worked on behalf of clients spanning a multitude of industries, including government contracting, health insurance, financial services, online retail, food and beverages, environmental services, pharmaceuticals, betting and gaming, and automobile manufacturing.
-He is particularly interested in data privacy and cybersecurity matters, and has co-authored several articles on those topics.
+Jason litigates complex commercial disputes and class actions in courts across the country and before arbitration panels.
+He has broad experience defending clients against a wide variety of claims, including alleged RICO violations, antitrust violations, securities fraud, ERISA violations, breach of contract, and various business torts.
+Jason also represents clients in white collar and government investigations, including in matters related to the Anti-Kickback Statute, Foreign Corrupt Practices Act, False Claims Act, and U.S. sanctions.
+Jason has earned his Certified Information Privacy Professional (CIPP/US) credential and is particularly interested in matters involving cutting-edge data privacy and cybersecurity issues.

 Prior to joining Weil, Jason served as an Assistant United States Attorney in the Northern District of California, where he was a member of the office’s Organized Crime Drug Enforcement Task Force (OCDETF) unit and General Crimes unit.
-As an AUSA, Jason worked with federal agencies to investigate and prosecute an array of offenses involving, among other things, narcotics trafficking, firearms, fraud, money laundering, child exploitation, and robbery.
+As an AUSA, Jason investigated and prosecuted an array of offenses involving drug trafficking, firearms, fraud, money laundering, child exploitation, and armed robbery.
 A number of these investigations carried a digital component, including online child exploitation, darknet narcotics trafficking, and cryptocurrency laundering.
-Before serving as an AUSA, Jason worked as an associate at international law firms in both New York and Washington, D.C.